-B.25 The central line of the fan chart represents the median debt interest cost after 1,000 simulations using the PST model (each simulation using an alternative yield curve) for each financial year.
+B.25 The central line of each fan chart represents the median debt interest cost after 1,000 simulations using the PST model (each simulation has an alternative yield curve) for each financial year.
 The shaded red areas (from darker to lighter red respectively) around the median debt interest cost projection represent the percentiles of the probability distribution, with each colour area representing an additional 5% probability.
 The debt interest values in the lightest shades of red at the top and at the bottom of the fan chart represent the 'tails' of the distribution, with only 5% probability associated with them.
 For example, debt interest values on the upper tail of the distribution would not be expected to be reached with a 95% probability.
-Forecast uncertainty increases further into the future and, therefore, the 'fan' widens over the horizon.
-Overall, at the 15-year horizon, it can be said with 90% certainty (i.e. excluding the top